Logiqx/tech-docs/Environments/Virtualisation/README.md

 Reboots are somewhat inconvenient so I've stopped using VirtualBox on a regular basis and tend to use Hyper-V.

-Lightweight Hyper-V machines are also intrinsic to WSL2 and Docker for Windows so nowadays, I usually have Hyper-V enabled.
+Lightweight Hyper-V machines are also intrinsic to WSL 2 and Docker for Windows so nowadays, I usually have Hyper-V enabled.

 The virtual hard disks for VMs can be found in `C:\%USERNAME%\Public\Documents\Hyper-V\Virtual hard disks`.